Department of Health

 Eligibility

-The service prioritises children and young people who enter or re-enter care to receive an assessment of their health needs at the earliest opportunity.
+The service prioritises children and young people who enter or re-enter care to receive an assessment of their health needs to support a decision about the best pathway of healthcare at the earliest opportunity.

 Initial triage, screening and assessment